PAS in PR writing is a double-edged sword.

 Getting to the point sometimes seems to be a lost art.

 It’s the PAS-ification of content marketing, it seems.
-PAS is a widely popular acronym for writing content — Pain, Agitate, Solve.
+PAS is a widely popular acronym for writing content — Pain-Agitate-Solve.
 We make a point of delaying the solution to ensure reader engagement.
 According to both theory and online analytics, this seems to be the right path to take.

 The first third of the content connects via a shared pain point.
 The second third of the content amplifies these mutual frustrations.
 And the last third offers the solution.

-Still, it gets old real quick.
+Still, P-A-S can get old real quick.

 If it’s tedious to write, it’s tedious to read.